FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

 You have two ways to config static route on application POD

 Option 1.
-  1. add specfic static route on application pod to make interested destination to cFOS for inspection
+  1. add specific static route on application pod to make interested destination to cFOS for inspection
   2. the default route remain unchanged.

 Option 2.